radek1st/uport-time-locked-wallets/README.md

 ```
 npm run dev
 ```
-which will launch a browser tab on `http://localhost:3000/`
+which will launch a browser tab on `http://localhost:3000/`.

+Install the [uPort](https://www.uport.me/) app on your smartphone and give it a go.

 ## Issues